 Related reading: How to Build the Perfect Wardrobe That Is Stylish & Functional

 If someone were to look at an outfit you’d wear on a typical day, would they immediately recognize it as yours?
 Is that outfit “very you,” or could it belong to anyone?

 Branding is important in marketing and business, but it’s just as important in fashion to know who you are and have your own personal brand that sets you apart from everyone else.
 Strong brands are magnetic — you can’t help but pay attention to them.
 Channel some of that magnetism with your style.

 How to develop your brand?
-Start with adjectives that describe your style, like "fun, eclectic, exciting, unique", or "put-together, chic, timeless, sophisticated".
-If you aren't sure what your style is, describe a style you'd like to have or the personal style of someone you admire.
+Start by making a list of adjectives that describe your style, like “fun, eclectic, exciting, unique”, or “polished, chic, timeless, sophisticated.”
+If you aren’t sure what your style is, describe a style you’d like to have or the personal style of someone you admire.
 Even better, just describe your personality.

 Keep the list you created and test the clothes in your wardrobe against it.
-If they don't fit with your brand, donate 'em or toss them out.
-There's no point in wearing something that's just not you.
+If they don’t fit with your brand, consider donating them.
+There’s no point in wearing something that’s just not you.

 2. Have things tailored.

 A good tailor is every fashionista’s best friend.
 She can transform a wardrobe full of so-so clothes from discount stores into a closet full of amazing pieces that look custom made.

 A tailor can take in your jeans so they fit perfectly, repair small rips in your favorite clothes, hem pants so they work with your favorite pair of shoes, and so much more.
 If you don’t have one in your contacts list, find one and get familiar.
 (My tailor is just my dry cleaner — they do a great job!)